 Thomas Dietz is Chairman and CEO of Waypoint Holdings, LLC, a diversified financial holdings and services company.
 Dr Dietz was co-CEO then CEO and a Director of Pacific Growth Equities, LLC, a San Francisco-based investment bank and institutional brokerage firm from 2004 to 2009, when the firm was acquired by Wedbush Securities.

 Dr. Dietz served as Head of the Investment Banking Division at Wedbush until November 2010.
 Prior to taking the CEO role at Pacific Growth, Dr. Dietz served as the Company’s Director of Equities Research and was an award-winning biotechnology and biopharmaceutical analyst.
 Dr. Dietz joined Pacific Growth in 1993.
 Previously, he was a member of the research faculty in the Department of Medicine, University of California, San Francisco and the VA Medical Center.
-Dr. Dietz also serves as the Chairman of AgBiome, LLC, and is a board member of Paratek Pharmaceuticals (PRTK: Nasdaq) and Leap Therapeutics (LEAP: Nasdaq) and several private companies.
+Dr. Dietz also serves as a Director of Paratek Pharmaceuticals (PRTK: Nasdaq), Leap Therapeutics (LEAP: Nasdaq) and several private companies.

 Thomas Dietz holds a PhD in molecular biology and biochemistry from Washington University, St. Louis, and was a National Science Foundation Post-Doctoral Fellow.+